The Yummy Life

 For seasoning chicken, pork, or beef, and great for gift giving.

-Here is a recipe for a versatile dry rub that is delicious on chicken, pork or beef.
+Here is a recipe for a versatile, all-purpose dry rub that is delicious on chicken, pork or beef.
 It's the main seasoning in my Slow Cooker Pulled Pork.
 I also use it on ribs--either in the oven or on the grill.

-I also use this 14-spice mix to season my homemade barbecue sauce.
+When you keep this spice mix on hand, it adds a complex combination of flavors to meats and sauces in a jiffy.
+It is all that's needed to season my homemade barbecue sauce.
 Learn how in my post 3 Barbecue Spice Recipes--Sweet & Tangy, Spicy, and Smoky.

 This dry rub mix makes a big enough batch that you can keep it on hand for jazzing up your meat at the last minute.
 It is super easy--just mix a bunch of spices together, and you're done.
 This recipe combines spices with dark brown sugar.
+(The sugar adds flavor, and promotes browning.)
 It's sweet, savory, and spicy all in one blend.

 Here are the 14 spices and seasonings used in this recipe: